keif/cards-against-humanity/README.md

 # Cards Against Humanity - Online Multiplayer

-A real-time multiplayer implementation of the popular party card game, built for mobile web browsers.
+A free, real-time multiplayer online version of [Cards Against Humanity](https://www.cardsagainsthumanity.com/), the popular party card game.
 Play with friends from any device with an internet connection.

 **Based on:** [yusufameri/cards-against-humanity](https://github.com/yusufameri/cards-against-humanity)